Dai0403/Ecommerce_AB_Test/README.md

 Process

 1. Desinging our experiment

-1.1.
-Creating a hypothesis
+- Creating a hypothesis
-1.1.1.
-Two tailed test
+- Two tailed test
-1.1.2.
-Confidence level of 95% (α = 0.05)
+- Confidence level of 95% (α = 0.05)
-1.2.
-Choosing the variables
+- Choosing the variables
-1.2.1.
-Control group
+  - Control group
-1.2.2.Treatment group
+  - Teatment group
-1.3.
-Choosing a sample size  (below here please refer to the notebook) 1.3.1.
-4720 based on the effect size, power, α etc
+- Choosing a sample size  (below here please refer to the notebook)
+- 4720 based on the effect size, power, α etc
 2. Collecting and preparing the data
-2.1.
-Checking the distribution of data
+- Checking the distribution of data
-2.2.
-Converted or not
+- Converted or not
-2.2.1.
-0 - The user did not buy the product during this user session 2.2.2.
-1 - The user bought the product during this user session 2.3.
-Sampling
+  - 0 - The user did not buy the product during this user session
+  - 1 - The user bought the product during this user session
+- Sampling
 3. Visualizing the results
 4. Testing hypothesis
 5. Drawing conclusion